 These just scratch the surface when it comes to the types of eCommerce businesses available in the market.
 However, I hope these examples help you understand an eCommerce business.

 8 Steps to Start an Ecommerce Business

 Now, in this section, I will walk you through a step-by-step guide to starting an eCommerce business from scratch.

 A niche market is a subset or segment of a larger market that focuses on a specific product.
 For example, beauty & cosmetics are a broad area, whereas choosing face skincare for females will narrow down your niche.

 Choosing a niche is vital as it structures your foundation.
 If you step into a broad market that can easily overpower you, you’ll end up becoming the pinch of salt in the vast sea, easily going unnoticeable.

 To start your eCommerce business from scratch, you must figure out your target audience’s unique needs & preferences.
-You must focus on building your brand that can readily solve your customer’s pain points to stay on top of their minds constantly.
+You must focus on building your brand that can readily solve your customer’s pain points to constantly stay on top of their minds.